 Nick Ippolito, aka “The Host Whisperer” shares insights on what makes a great casino host and shares anecdotes with URComped CEO Craig Shacklett.
+Click here to listen to the podcast version.

 When I was a little girl my parents took the family on a vacation to Saint George, Utah.
 We had been told that the purpose for our visit was to see our grandparents.
 What I didn’t understand until much later was that the road from Los Angeles to St. George goes right through Las Vegas, Nev.
 It was here that I saw my parents gamble for the first time.
 Here that I saw a drawer full of nickels that my mom kept plugging into the machine.
 It was here that I knew I wanted to be!